-The Company invests all of its capital in Class Z gross income share class of the Royal London UK Real Estate Fund (the "Master Fund") .
+The Company invests all of its capital in Class Z gross income share class of the Master Fund.
 This is valued at fair value, which is deemed to be the net asset value per share reported in the comparative table in the Master Fund's Annual Report and Accounts at the end of the current accounting period.